Montana — Hosted Expedition

 • 9 days guided fishing

-• 1 guide per 2 anglers
+• one guide per two anglers

-• maximum 4 anglers per trip unless otherwise negotiated
+• maximum four anglers per trip

-This includes accommodation, guiding, and all expedition logistics during the trip.
+Includes accommodation, guiding, and all expedition logistics.

 Enquiries